STF decides that it is the State's duty to guarantee a place in day care and preschool | Policy

 The appeal has general repercussions, that is, the decision of the STF must be followed by the other instances of the Judiciary of the country.

 In this Wednesday’s session (21), six ministers had already voted in favor of confirming the constitutional guarantee – but there was still disagreement about the establishment, or not, of conditions for compliance with the rule.
-On this Thursday, the plenary formed a majority not to establish conditions.
+On this Thursday, the plenary decided not to establish conditions.

 Enrollments in the private early childhood education network fell by 17.5% in 2021